pyexcel-webwares/django-excel/doc/source/index.rst

    :param initializers: a list of model initialization functions.
    :param mapdicts: a list of explicit table column names if your excel data sheets do not have the exact column names
    :param keywords: additional keywords to :meth:`pyexcel.Book.save_to_django_models`

+.. method:: free_resources()

+   It should be called after iget_array and iget_records were used

 Response methods
 -----------------